 Students in the M.Div. program are required to complete at least three but not more than nine units of "field education" (sometimes referred to as a "contextual education").
-Students should consult with their academic advisor and the Field Education Handbook located on the IBS website for more information.
+A different tuition rate is charged for field education units.
+Students must have approval from the Field Education Director and their academic advisor before registering for field education units.
+Consult the Field Education Handbook located on the IBS website for more information.